pearcej/cppds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

-Our final section will introduce another important aspect of object-oriented programming. **Inheritance** is the ability for one class to be related to another class in much the same way that people can be related to one another.
+Our final section will introduce another important aspect of object-oriented programming. **Inheritance** is the ability for one class to be related to another class  n much the same way that people can be related to one another.
 Children inherit characteristics from their parents.
 Similarly, C++ child classes can inherit characteristic data and behavior from a parent class.
 These classes are